deeplearning4j/deeplearning4j/thoughtvectors.md

 A thought vector, therefore, is a vectorized thought, and the vector represents one thought’s relations to others.
 Just as a words are linked by grammar (a sentence is just a path drawn across words), so thoughts are linked by a chain of reasoning, a logical path of sorts.

 So the ability to represent any thought in its relation to others might be called the artificial construction of common sense.
+Given one thought, a neural network might predict the thoughts that are likely to follow.
+Conversation as search.

 Hinton, in a 2015 [speech to the Royal Society in London](https://www.youtube.com/watch?v=IcOMKXAw5VA), said this: